Create Split-Color Text in Photoshop

 Clicking the New Fill or Adjustment Layer icon.

-And choose a Gradient fill layer from the list:
+Choose Gradient from the list:

 Adding a Gradient fill layer below the text